sakamies/filter-element/README.md

 ### `form`

+Read only.
 The form that the filter instance listens to.

 ### `targets`

+Read only.
 Array of target elements that the filter instance is filtering.

 ## Events